User Agreement for PayPal Service

 This Agreement, together with other legal terms and legally required disclosures relating to your use of the PayPal Service will be provided to you, at all times on the PayPal website(s) (typically located on the “Legal Agreements” landing page).
 This information may also be sent to you or appear in places on the PayPal website(s) or otherwise where relevant to your use of the Services

-By registering for the Services, you must read, agree with and accept all of the terms and conditions contained in this Agreement (including the policies referred to above).
 We recommend that you store or print-off a copy of the Agreement (including all policies) for your records.

 PayPal may require you to have a PayPal Account to use the Services (including, without limitation, to send or receive payments or to use PayPal as a means of logging into third party services).